gerd-moellmann/emacs-with-cl-packages/README.md

 1. Now you cause your crash to occur, go `up` to the frame of interest, and use `xprint` on the potentially problematic variables.
 2. You can also try `gui` which is a little curses-based terminal GUI for lldb (slow for me though).

+## Additions

+Additional features on top of emacs-mac and Emacs proper:

+- `New Frame` Dock Menu Item

 ## Notes

-You can read about the issues encountered in the [debugging notes](https://github.com/jdtsmith/emacs-mac/blob/emacs-mac-30_1_exp/devel_update_notes.org).
+You can read about the issues encountered during the merge of Emacs v30 in the [debugging notes](https://github.com/jdtsmith/emacs-mac/blob/emacs-mac-30_1_exp/devel_update_notes.org).

-[^1]: Calling this the "Carbon" port is a vestigial nod to its origins and is what `M-x emacs-version` says, but is a misnomer now.
-The ancient Carbon API never suppported 64bit applications, was deprecated and removed by Apple in MacOS 10.15 in 2019.
-While a few conveniences remain (e.g. `Carbon.h`), these are used by the NS build as well.  **Both NS and emacs-mac** are Cocoa apps.
+[^1]: Calling this the "Carbon" port is a vestigial nod to its origins back in the pre-OSX days.
+It is also what `M-x emacs-version` says.
+But Carbon is a misnomer now.
+The ancient Carbon API never supported 64bit applications, was deprecated and removed by Apple in 2019.
+A few convenience functions do remain (e.g. `Carbon.h`), and these are used by the NS build as well.  **Both NS and emacs-mac** are Cocoa applications.